 - Sherlock uses this pose frequently, but as a sign of concentration while he's thinking, rather than any form of actual prayer or supplication.

-- The final episode of Angel was advertised with a full page ad of David Borenanaz as Angel in this pose.
+- The final episode of Angel was advertised with a full page ad of David Boreanaz as Angel in this pose.

 - The Straight Edge Society once posed a picture with Serena and Luke Gallows in prayer pose with "Straight Edge Messiah" C.M.
 Punk standing behind them.